 2) A brief general description of all items of business to be transacted or discussed at the meeting, including those items to be discussed in closed session.
 Closed session items must be described in accordance with Government Code Section 54954.5;

-3) An opportunity for members of the public to directly address the Board in accordance with the Brown Act and the Board’s public comment policy (addressed below);
+3) An opportunity for members of the public to directly address the Board in accordance with the Brown Act and the Board’s public comment policy (addressed below); and

-4) If teleconference locations are being utilized, an opportunity for members of the public to address the Board directly at each teleconference location; and

-5) Information regarding how, to whom and when a request for disability related modification or accommodation, including auxiliary aids or services, may be made by a person with a disability who requires a modification or accommodation in order to participate in the public meeting.
+4) Information regarding how, to whom and when a request for disability related modification or accommodation, including auxiliary aids or services, may be made by a person with a disability who requires a modification or accommodation in order to participate in the public meeting.